diegob1212/BIManalyst_g_24/A2/README.md

 **Claim to check:**
 Do the Load‑bearing concrete walls comply with **R 120** per **EN 1992‑1‑2** dimensions and concrete strength class.
-Found in D_Report_Team08_STR page 27-28 section 10 Structural Fire Safety We select building 2508 to focus on.
+Found in D_Report_Team08_STR page 27-28 section 10 Structural Fire Safety.
+We select building 2508 to focus on.

 This claim asserts that the concrete walls in the renovated Building 308 achieve R 120 fire resistance.
 According to EN 1992-1-2 (Eurocode 2, Part 1-2), a structure achieves R 120 if it can maintain its load-bearing capacity for 120 minutes under fire exposure.
-For the element to comply it requires specific minimums in cross-section dimensions and concrete strength class which is given in the euro code.
+For the element to comply it requires specific minimums in thickness dimension and concrete strength class which is given in the euro code.
 If these thresholds are met, the element is considered compliant without further advanced calculation.

 **Justification**